TobseF/My-PDF-Watermark/README.md

 All dependencies are included in the `app\lib` folder.
 No external maven or grade dependencies are needed.
 Gradle will link them automatically.
-If you want to build the project without Gradle, just add it as _dependencies_ folder in your IDE.
+If you want to build the project without Gradle, just add it as a _dependencies_ folder in your IDE.

-Under the hood it baked by [jPdf Tweak - Swiss Army Knife for PDF files](https://jpdftweak.sourceforge.io) which uses [iText](https://github.com/itext).
+Under the hood it is baked by [jPdf Tweak - Swiss Army Knife for PDF files](https://jpdftweak.sourceforge.io) which uses [iText](https://github.com/itext).

 ## 📜 MIT Licence